shivamm691/metric/README.md

-#Using spring tool suite  or any other ide(with spring tools support):
+# Using spring tool suite  or any other ide(with spring tools support):
-      1>download or clone files from https://github.com/shivamm691/metric
-      to your local repo or dir
+    1> download or clone files from git https://github.com/shivamm691/metric) to your local repo or dir

       2>install jdk8 or above in your system

       3> open all file in ide

       4> slect name of jrk file in target dir

-      5 open cmd/gitbash  to the current dir
+      5> open cmd/gitbash  to the current dir

-      6>use command "java -jar <jar file name> " in cmd 7>open postmen to check GET AND POST requset
+      6>use command "java -jar <jar file name> " in cmd

+      7>open postmen to check GET AND POST requset